 If your goal is simply to lose weight (or more specifically fat) then cut starchy sugary carbs – consider the Atkins diet or the Slow-carb diet, but follow them to the letter.
 Choose the right foods for what you do.

 3. Lifestyle choices are important.
 Or in other words, I drink too much.

 Basically, this is where I fail – I have one glass of red wine too many and it stops the diet from working.
 Simple lifestyle choices can affect your health immensely and sometimes you have to sacrifice a bit of pleasure in order to meet your fitness goals.

 4. Diet plays a big role in weight management.
 Exercise plays more of a role in fitness.
 Both contribute to overall health.

 What is says really.
-A fat version of myself used to go to the gym and exercise half heartedly.
-I didn’t really loose weight until I sorted out my diet.
-From experience I would say that diet is more important than exercise in losing weight.
+A fat version of myself used to go to the gym and exercise half-heartedly.
+I didn’t really lose weight until I sorted out my diet.
+From experience, I would say that diet is more important than exercise in losing weight.
 That said, I would always recommend doing exercise to feel better and get fitter.